Boxwood bonsai trees are created from the large Buxus genus of broad leaf evergreens.

 One of John's comments is especially important.
 When trimming, cut the stems, not the leaves.
 Even though "hedge pruning" will make your bonsai fuller, doing it correctly will make it a treasure.

-It is not a box at all.
-However, it's another good bonsai subject.
+Leave this "true" boxwood bonsai page and read about the Carissa boxwood.
+It is not a "box" at all.
+However, it's another great bonsai subject.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.